shabeeralia/Git/README.md

-# Git
+# Simaple app with ReactJs and React Bootstrap

-An application developed in ReactJs , shows how to design basic UI components and attach events to it etc.
+An application developed in ReactJs+ React Bootstrap , shows how to design basic Bootstrap UI components with ReactJs and attach events to it etc.